home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 The Double Spey Cast

 Movement 1.
+(The upstream draw)

-As we are faced with a downstream wind, we need to form our D loop on our downstream side, not only is this safer, but it is also more efficient as the wind will hold it there and not blow it towards us.
-From a fished out downstream position, lift the rod tip to approximately 45 degrees from the water surface then draw the fly line, leader and fly in a progressive acceleration upstream until you have placed your fly in a position on the water (downstream of you) facing the direction in which you wish to cast.
-By doing this you have also created some spare line upstream of you which you require for creating a D loop directly behind your fly when executing movement 2.
+So, from a fished out downstream position, lift the rod tip to approximately 45 degrees from the water surface then draw the fly line, leader and fly, (under tension) by way of a smooth progressive acceleration, upstream, until you have placed your fly in a position on the water slightly downstream of your body and facing the direction in which you wish to cast.
+(Your fly does not really want to be any more than a rod length below you at this stage, so the speed of the current should be a consideration when executing this movement).
+By doing this you will have also placed some fly line upstream of you (see picture on the right) which you will require to create a D loop directly behind your fly on the downstream side when executing movement 2 (see picture below).

 Movement 2.
+(The downstream sweep)

 < Back